Constraint equations for 3 + 1 vacuum Einstein equations with a translational space-like Killing field in the asymptotically flat case: Introduction

 The asymptotically flat case is more challenging.
 First, the definition of an asymptotically flat manifold is not so clear in two dimension.
-Ashtekar, Bicak and Schmidt constructed in \cite{asht} radial solutions of the $2+1$ dimensional problem with an angle at space-like infinity.
+In \cite{beck}, \cite{asht}, \cite{chru} radial solutions of the $2+1$ dimensional problem with an angle at space-like infinity are constructed.
 In particular, these solutions do not tend to the Euclidean metric at space-like infinity.
 Moreover, the behaviour of the Laplace operator on $\m R^2$ makes the issue of finding solutions to the constraint equations more intricate.